- What better to start this page than with the Eight Melodies?

 Claus: I'm sorry it turned out like this.
 I'm really happy you could be with me just before the end...
 Thanks.
 Dad.
 I'm sorry I didn't listen to you.
 I'm going to where Mom is now.

-There is the moment you find the Real Bat.
-This might sound corny, it feels like Ness was right there with Lucas, lending him strength.
+- The moment you find the Real Bat.
+Although perhaps a bit corny to say, it feels like Ness is right there with Lucas, lending him strength.

-...later, when you get to the boat ride in the Empire Porky Building, the final exhibit is the two sesames, together at last.
+- ...later, when you get to the boat ride in the Empire Porky Building, the final exhibit is the two sesame seeds, together at last.
 Awwwww... even plant life can find love in this world.

 - The ending title screen really is a sight to see.
 There's something sweet about seeing the once-metallic title screen become the planet Earth with wooden letters around it.
 The music that plays on this screen is also both heartwarming and a bit of a tearjerker, considering that the game is over...